M

 Five steps from Amazon settlement activity to cleaner accounting outputs and less month-end cleanup

-Use secure OAuth access to read settlement reports, financial events, and product listings from Seller Central.
+Use connected-provider authorization to read settlement reports, financial events, and — when cost or mapping features are enabled — limited product metadata from Seller Central.

 Separate the payout into accounting categories